GianniBuoni/dotfiles/README.md

 These variables then get propagated to all the modules that depend on them.

-To work around some of the Nix imposed rules when building Nix and Home-Manager systems within a git repo, `/env` has to be force staged and them unstaged before and after building respectively.
+To work around some of the Nix imposed rules when building Nix and Home-Manager systems within a git repo, `/env` has to be force staged and then unstaged before and after building respectively.

 Buidlding the system: